Reticuline oxidase

-Thus, the two substrates of this enzyme are (S)-reticuline and O_{2}, whereas its two products are (S)-scoulerine and H_{2}O_{2}.
+The two substrates of this enzyme are (S)-reticuline and oxygen.
+Its products are scoulerine and hydrogen peroxide.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on X-H and Y-H to form an X-Y bond with oxygen as acceptor.
 The systematic name of this enzyme class is (S)-reticuline:oxygen oxidoreductase (methylene-bridge-forming).
 Other names in common use include BBE, berberine bridge enzyme, berberine-bridge-forming enzyme, and tetrahydroprotoberberine synthase.
-This enzyme participates in alkaloid biosynthesis i.
+This enzyme participates in alkaloid biosynthesis.